 Q: I can only say — flattery never being out of style — that surely a reader’s inability to put a book down is the mark of its author’s considerable skill.
 Let’s begin.
 How familiar were you with Superstar before embarking on this endeavor?

 A: I was a child of the Seventies, so it was part of the background.
-Murray Head’s “Superstar” and Helen Reddy’s “I Don’t Know How to Love Him” were heard a fair amount, and on the schoolyard we sang an irreverent version of the “Superstar” refrain.
-Getting older, becoming a dedicated rock fan, I scorned Superstar because it wasn’t rock, it was Broadway — though I always loved Yvonne Elliman’s version of the Mary song.
+Murray Head’s “Superstar” and Helen Reddy’s “I Don’t Know How to Love Him” were heard a fair amount, and on the schoolyard, we sang an irreverent version of the “Superstar” refrain.
+Getting older, and becoming a dedicated rock fan, I scorned Superstar because it wasn’t rock, it was Broadway — though I always loved Yvonne Elliman’s version of the Mary song.
 That was the extent of my knowledge or interest before I began researching Jesusmania!.
-After which, I got to know the work very well, and to respect what it does and what it is.
+After this, I got to know the work very well and respect what it does and what it is.

 Q: …I’m sorry, I’m still trying to wrap my head around this.
 Does this mean you never saw the film(s) or any stage production(s)?

 A: I never saw or sought to see Superstar on stage or screen.
 By chance, the community theater here in Gettysburg staged it just a few months after I’d begun researching the book.
 It was just fine, by community theater standards.
 That was the first time I viewed it in any form.